Fred MacMurray: Illness and death

 A lifelong heavy smoker, MacMurray had throat cancer in the late 1970s, and it recurred in 1987.
 He had a severe stroke in December 1988 that paralyzed his right side and affected his speech.
 With therapy, he made a 90 percent recovery.

 After suffering from leukemia for more than a decade, MacMurray died of pneumonia on November 5, 1991, in Santa Monica, California.

 Awards and influence

 In 1939, artist C. C. Beck used MacMurray as the initial model for the superhero character who became Fawcett Comics' Captain Marvel.

-MacMurray was nominated for a Golden Globe Award for Best Actor – Motion Picture Musical or Comedy for The Absent-Minded Professor.
+MacMurray was nominated for a Golden Globe Award for Best Actor in a Motion Picture – Musical or Comedy for The Absent-Minded Professor.
 In 1987, he became the first person to be honored as a Disney Legend.

 Archive

 The Academy Film Archive houses the Fred MacMurray–June Haver Collection.
 The film materials are complemented by papers at the Academy's Margaret Herrick Library.

+The film collection includes home movies of the MacMurray family as well as prints of his feature films, shorts, and commercials.